jimmy-go/mdb/README.md

 })
 ```

-And when you has have done your stuff close the connections and quit all the workers with:
+And when you had have done your stuff close the connections and quit all the workers with:
 ```go
 err = mdb.Close("mycustomprefix")
 ```